 Legalisation by post

 Send your Dutch document to the CDC by registered post.
 You should include your name, address, email address and telephone number.

 How long does it take?

 You will receive a letter telling you how much you need to pay for the legalisation.
-Once the CDC has received your payment, it will send you the legalised document within 21 days.
+Once the CDC has received your payment, it will send you the legalised document within 5 to 7 days.

 CDC legalisation costs

 There is a € 10 fee for each Dutch document legalised.
 If you send documents by post, you must also pay for them to be returned to you by registered post.